IBM/WxMCPServer

 To integrate with API Management solutions, you must implement the .

-There are instructions (and pre-configured assets) on how to implement this API on:
+Instructions are provided (along with pre-configured assets) on how to implement this API on various systems:

 The approach is generally open for 3rd party API Management solutions ("Federated API Management").